agher1/xlab-links/README.md

 }
 ```

-If we added two more links, the result would be like this:
+If we added two more links, the result would be:
 ```javascript
 {
     "data": [